STOCK TAKE | The Dis-Chem dodge - and will you be paying by cash, card or crypto? | Fin24

 Tweet of the day

-Kids in South Africa using #bitcoin to purchase groceries ????
-The future is bright! ??pic.twitter.com/B8XLc08Vm5— Bitcoin Magazine (@BitcoinMagazine) November 1, 2022
+Kids in South Africa using #bitcoin to purchase groceries ????— Bitcoin Magazine (@BitcoinMagazine) November 1, 2022

 Table of the day